This is a guest post by travel tech guru Dave Dean of Too Many Adapters, a site devoted to technology for travelers.

 You’d struggle to spend more than $25 on the combination if you tried, and they take up very little room in my bag, yet are worth their weight in gold every time I get to a dorm room with one power socket for the 12 people staying in it.
 I plug all of my devices into the four-way box, connect it to the wall socket via my universal adapter, and I’m done.
 Easy.

-Dave is one half of the team at Too Many Adapters, a site devoted to technology for travellers.
-A geek as long as he can remember, he worked in IT around the world for fifteen years, combining his love of all things nerdy with an overwhelming travel addiction.
+Dave is one half of the team at Too Many Adapters, a site devoted to technology for travelers.
+A geek as long as he can remember, he worked in IT around the world for 15 years, combining his love of all things nerdy with an overwhelming travel addiction.
 Now based out of a backpack long term, Dave writes about travel and tech from anywhere with half-decent Internet and a great view.
-You can also find him talking about the life of a long-term traveller at What’s Dave Doing?
+You can also find him talking about the life of a long-term traveler at What’s Dave Doing?